thisancog/cookie-consent.js/README.md

 [Find a working example here.](https://thisancog.github.io/cookie-consent.js/)

-### Parameters
+## Parameters

-The class can be initiated with an object detailing a few parameters.
+The class can be instantiated with an object detailing a few parameters.

     const parameters = {
         cookieFunctions:                   [],